Emergency Medical Technology (AS)

 (12 credit hours) Cert Emt Program

-The Emergency Medical Technician (EMT) program is one semester and 12 college credit hours in length, offered in the fall and spring semesters.
-Summer sessions may be scheduled as approved by the department.
-Estimated program costs are $2,800.00 for Florida residents and $6,200.00 for non-Florida residents.
+The Emergency Medical Technician (EMT) program is one semester and 12 college credit hours in length, offered in the fall, spring, and summer semesters.

-To be eligible to sit for the Florida EMT exam, students must successfully complete the EMT Certificate Program.
 The program includes lecture hours, laboratory hours, hospital clinicals, and internship/ride time experience.
 Students are responsible for transportation to and from the clinical sites.
-Specific information will be provided the first week of class.
 Upon successful completion of this program, students will receive a college completion certificate and the necessary paperwork required to apply for both Florida EMT and National Registry certifications.

 Part Two - Paramedic Certificate